timcowlishaw/enxaneta/documentation/working_notes/04_a-spread-class.md

 - [ ] Instead of having a single `interpretation` attribute, consider breaking it down into multiple attributes or methods that capture different aspects of the interpretation process.
 At the moment, it's a bit "black-boxed."
 - [ ] Rather than storing `card_interactions` directly in the `Spread` class, consider creating a separate `Interaction` class that encapsulates the logic for determining and interpreting card interactions.
 This could help keep the `Spread` class more focused and modular.
 The drawback, I guess, is that `card_interactions` occur in a particular, situated context?
 Any `card_interactions` attribute could lead to a "combinatorial explosion", making it computationally expensive to process.
 Think about ways to efficiently store and retrieve these interactions, possibly using caching or lazy evaluation. (how would permacomputing or "reconstrained design" handle this?)
 - [ ] Consider incorporating more querent-centric attributes, such as `querent_goals`, `querent_reflections`, or `querent_feedback`, to capture the querent's evolving relationship with the spread and its interpretation.
+- [ ] The `archetypal_patterns`, `elemental_balance`, and `numerological_patterns` attributes might require significant preprocessing or real-time computation.
+Consider the performance implications and whether these attributes should be calculated on-demand or stored as part of the spread.
+- [ ] Think about how the `Spread` class will handle missing or incomplete data, such as spreads with empty positions or cards with unknown attributes.
+Develop strategies for graceful failure, providing meaningful defaults or error handling.

 ### Edge cases or outliers